blip-cmd/rn-assignment5-11357610/README.md

 ### Summary

-This project leverages React Native and Expo to build a mobile app featuring tab-based navigation (`TabNavigator`) between `HomeScreen` and `SettingsScreen`.
-A `ThemeProvider` with a `ContextProvider` manages dark theme functionality throughout the app, enhancing user experience and visual appeal.
-Custom data management (`TransactionData.js`) and styling (`StyleSheet`) techniques ensure clarity and efficiency in developing and maintaining the application.
+This repository leverages React Native and Expo to build a mobile app featuring tab-based navigation (`TabNavigator`) between `HomeScreen` and `SettingsScreen`.
+A `ThemeProvider` with a `ContextProvider` manages dark theme functionality throughout the app, enhancing my experience with the Expo Framework and practicing course content.